khaosdoctor/hermod/README.md

 - `queueName` (*required*): Queue name to be listened.
 This method does **not** read the default `config.queueName`
 - `handler` (*required*): Function which will handle the message.
 Must have a signature like `(message) => any`
 - `noAck`: This will override `config.noAck` value for this specific consumer
+- `durable`: This will override `config.durable` value for this specific consumer

 **Returns:** Promise with the new consumer tag